kawa1983/cvsw_net/README.md

 Overview and architectural details of CVSW are described in the following papers.

+* R. Kawashima and H. Matsuo, "Accelerating the Performance of Software Tunneling using a Receive Offload-aware Novel L4 Protocol", IEICE Transactions on Communications, vol.E98-B, no.11, 2015 (to appear)

 * R. Kawashima, S. Muramatsu, H. Nakayama, T. Hayashi, and H. Matsuo, "SCLP: Segment-oriented Connection-Less Protocol for High-Performance Software Tunneling in Datacenter Networks", Proc.
 1st IEEE Network